coderholic/pyradio/README.md

 To tag a title, one has to press the "**w**" key.

-Then, if titles' logging is already enabled, the log file will show up an entry like the example below:
+Then, if title logging is already enabled, the log file will show up an entry like the example below:

     Apr 18 (Mon) 13:39 |     Tom Russell - Bus Station
     Apr 18 (Mon) 13:40 |     Tom Russell - Bus Station (LIKED)

-If titles' logging is disabled, it will be temporarily turned on only for the tagging of that song:
+If title logging is disabled, it will be temporarily turned on only for the tagging of that song:

     Apr 18 (Mon) 15:38 | === Logging started
     Apr 18 (Mon) 15:38 | >>> Station: Folk (Folk Forward - SomaFM)